Why study Leadership and Organizational Administration at APSU?

 The general education core is designed to develop critical competencies in written communication, oral communication, mathematical analysis, and critical thinking skills.
 Students at APSU select coursework in the general education core in the areas of Communication, Humanities and Fine Arts, Social and Behavioral Sciences, History, Natural Sciences, and Mathematics.
 While the general education core requirements for graduation can be met by choosing courses from each of these areas, some programs of study require lower division courses that serve as prerequisites for upper division courses.
 Students should consult the sample 4-year plans and confer with their academic advisors as they choose their general education core courses.

 What engagement opportunities are available to APSU students?

 APSU fosters a positive campus environment that encourages active participation in university life.
 Organizations and honor societies in which students can engage are …………..coming soon

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-Leadership and Organizational Administration gradaute hold positions in a variety of fields to include Human Resource Management, Higher Education, Financial Services, US Military, Government Agencies, and Non-Profit Organizations.
-In addition, our graduate are well prepared to pursue gradaute school in leadership studies, higher education administration, communications, and public administration.
+Leadership and Organizational Administration graduates hold positions in a variety of fields to include Human Resource Management, Higher Education, Financial Services, US Military, Government Agencies, and Non-Profit Organizations.
+In addition, our graduates are well prepared to pursue graduate school in leadership studies, higher education administration, communications, and public administration.